 - a wound that discharges pus

-Because of the amount of bacteria in the human mouth, bites can easily become infected.
+Because of the large quantity of bacteria in the human mouth, a human bite can easily lead to infection.
 See a doctor about any bite that breaks the skin.

-If your child has been bitten, wash your hands with antibacterial soap before tending to the bite.
-If possible, wear gloves to reduce the risk of transmitting any bacteria into the wound.
+If your child has received a bite, wash your hands with antibacterial soap before tending to the bite.
+If possible, wear clean medical gloves to reduce the risk of transmitting any bacteria into the wound.

-If the wound is mild and there is no blood, wash it with soap and water.
+If the wound is mild and there’s no blood, wash it with soap and water.
 Avoid scrubbing the wound.
-Use sterile dressing to cover it.
-Do not try to close the wound with tape, as this may trap bacteria into the wound.
+Use sterile nonstick bandages to cover it.
+Don’t try to close the wound with tape, as this may trap bacteria in the wound.

-If there is bleeding, raise that area of the body and apply pressure to the wound using a clean cloth or towel.
+If there’s bleeding, raise that area of the body and apply pressure to the wound using a clean cloth or towel.

-Once the wound has been cleaned and covered, call your doctor right away.
+After cleaning and bandaging the wound, call your doctor right away.

-In some cases, your doctor may prescribe a round of antibiotics to fight infections.
-In severe cases, antibiotics may be administered via a vein.
-Deep wounds may require stitches, and surgery may be necessary if there is damage to tendons or joints.
+In some cases, your doctor may prescribe a round of antibiotic therapy to fight bacterial infection.
+In severe cases, your doctor may administer antibiotics through a vein.

 Parents can help prevent these behaviors by teaching children not to bite.
-If your child bites, calmly tell them that violent behavior is unacceptable.
+If your child bites, calmly tell them, in simple words at their level, that violent behavior is unacceptable.

 Recovering from a human bite depends on its severity and whether the wound becomes infected.
 An infection usually heals within 7 to 10 days if treated properly.
 Deeper bites may cause scarring and nerve damage.